lagunacomputer/homebridge-CurrentAmbientLightLevel/README.md

 # homebridge-CurrentAmbientLightLevel
 Creates a Light Sensor Accessory for Homekit via Homebridge.

+CAUTION: this plugin crashes Homebridge upon launch, anytime the  "accessory": "HttpTemphum", is in config.json.
+It is not working yet.
+Please feel free to fix it, I am a copy/paste type of programmer and my skills are meager and limited.

 This is a feeble attempt at a work in progress.
 Most of the code is stolen from other authors, will update as I go. the basic idea here is to rip off https://github.com/lucacri/homebridge-http-temperature-humidity, but change the Accessory/Service info for CurrentAmbientLightLevel instead of CurrentTemperature, and then mess with returning as a % or not for the Home app icon.